Augustin Keller: Career

 As president of the Aargau church council, Keller denounced the dogma of infallibility of Pope Pius IX in 1870 and called for the establishment of an independent Swiss national church during the Kulturkampf.
+He also worked to ban Jesuits from entering the new country; this ban was lifted in 1973.

-He was one of the founders of the Christkatholische Kirche, which is the Old Catholic Church in Switzerland and was elected president of the synod council in 1875.
+In 1871, he was one of the founders of the Swiss Association of Liberal Catholics and was elected president of the synod council in 1875; in 1874 he co-founded the Christian Catholic Church of Switzerland.

-Trivia
+Legacy

-Augustin Keller was the grandfather of a major figure in the Fascist Frontsfrühling in Switzerland, Dr. Max Leo Keller.
+Augustin Keller was the great-grandfather of a major figure in the Fascist Frontsfrühling in Switzerland, Dr. Max Leo Keller.

+A street in Lenzburg is named after him.